projectara/greybus-spec/source/bridged_phy.rst

 Greybus UART Receive Data Status Flags
 """"""""""""""""""""""""""""""""""""""

-Table :num:`table-uart-receive-data-request` defines the values supplied as flag values for the Greybus UART receive data request.
+Table :num:`table-uart-receive-data-status-flags` defines the values supplied as flag values for the Greybus UART receive data request.
 Any combination of these values may be supplied in a single request.